AbdulMoeez1278/Learning-JavaScript/README.md

    git clone https://github.com/AbdulMoeez1278/Learning-JavaScript.git
 Navigate into the folder

-bash
-Copy code
 cd Learning-JavaScript

 Open the file you want to explore (e.g. index.html or .js files) in your browser or via VS Code Live Server.

 Tinker, experiment, break things, and learn — that’s the point!

+---

 📈 Roadmap & Next Milestones
 Build REST API integrations (fetch, axios) to connect with backend services

-Practice error handling & debugging techniques
+• Practice error handling & debugging techniques

-Create modular JavaScript architectures (modules, import/export)
+• Create modular JavaScript architectures (modules, import/export)

-Begin unit testing JavaScript functions
+• Begin unit testing JavaScript functions

-Explore TypeScript for stronger typing
+• Explore TypeScript for stronger typing

-Use JavaScript in frameworks like React or Node.js
+• Use JavaScript in frameworks like React or Node.js

+---

 🤝 Contributions

 I’m open to suggestions, corrections, and ideas!
 If you’re also learning JavaScript, feel free to fork this repo, try out challenges, or open an issue.

+---

 📬 Connect with Me

 GitHub: @AbdulMoeez1278

 LinkedIn: [linkedin.com/in/abdul-moeez-tariq](https://www.linkedin.com/in/abdul-moeez-tariq)

 Email: abdulmoeez1278@gmail.com

+---

 🌱 Final Note